Stamp Archives and Updates About Philately

 Footages from Postal Heritage Walking Tour August 2012

-The good news, the staff and group of visitors are mindless of the situation, although they seriously concerned they don’t have the full control as to how to improve the the better days of postal service.
+The good news, the staff and group of visitors are mindless of the situation, although they are seriously concerned they don’t have full control as to how to improve the better days of postal service.

-During the visit, we were able to witness the monthly meeting of a philately group: Filipinas Stamp Collector’s Club.
+During the visit, we were able to witness the monthly meeting of a philately group: Filipinas Stamp Collectors’ Club.
 Stamp collectors for almost 40 years and still catching up with their vivid hobbies.
 At that time, bidding and exchanging of rare stamps is being held (every 3rd Sunday of the month) among the club members.
-There were also “for sale” stamps, paper money that could actually define as heritage.
-Looking back, it feels amazing that these people give so much importance to what have been a very useful tool of earlier days from postal service.
+There were also “for sale” stamps, paper money that could actually be defined as heritage.
+Looking back, it feels amazing that these people give so much importance to what have been a very useful tool of earlier days from the postal service.

 The Postal Museum and Philatelic Library and Manila Central Post Office will be transferring soon to their smaller castle.
 The heritage building will give way to cater the hotel industry, many wishers prayed that the Neo-classic architecture will retain its stature and fixed the internal problem of the compound.

-“www.deiville.com would like to thank Mr. Lawrence Chan (tour guide) and Filipinas Stamp Collector’ Club for the amazing photowalk.”
+“www.deiville.com would like to thank Mr. Lawrence Chan of Walk with Chan (tour guide) and Filipinas Stamp Collectors’ Club for the amazing photowalk.”

 DeiVille.com, created by Green Dei (Daryll Villena)

 Write us at deiville.com(@)gmail(dot)com for tips on digital branding , entrepreneurship, consumerism, parenting, health talk, women talk, Pinoy travels and Manila lifestyle.

 I’d love to know what you think about this post.
 Feel free to leave your comment.

 I do reply to each of your messages or questions so please come back if you’ve left one.